elixir-europe-training/ELIXIR-TrP-VersionControlPython-CodeRep/docs/chapters/chapter_04.md

         3. Make commit.
         ![Adding changed file](images/commit-readme-ghd.png)

-As long as you are on a single branch, the only extra step to take to update the remote is "pushing".
+As long as you are on a single branch, the only extra step to take to update the remote is *pushing*.
+This sends all the local changes to the GitHub remote server.

 In GitHub Desktop, this is done by simply clicking the `Push` button on the top banner: